tokenbridge/docs/about-tokenbridge/features/transfer-limits.md

 Since the bridge contract on the Foreign side is not involved in the transfer operation no checks occur on this side.
 That's why in these bridge modes it is not possible to check minimal allowable value per transaction.

-The checks are only applied on the step 3:
+The checks are only applied on step 3:

 * the value of the transfer confirmed by the validator must be less or equal than minimum allowable value per transaction
 * the accumulated value of all confirmed transfers sent in this day in this direction must be less or equal than maximum allowable values per day